learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ## Manipulating Arrays

-If an array is a storage container for a list of data, then we can imaging adding and removing individual items from it.
+If an array is a storage container for a list of data, then we can imagine adding and removing individual items from it.
 There are several ways to accomplish either.

 ### Adding Items to an Array